Are you a Student Employee?

 We want your onboarding experience to be as seamless as possible.
 You will receive a welcome packet outlining first day logistics, benefits and payroll information, instructions, and action items.
 If you’d like to get a head start by reading up on some of these items, use the links below.

 Parking and transportation availability depends upon the physical location of your position.
 Details about parking and/or transportation availability are included in the welcome letter.

 Madison-based Employees: instructions for making parking arrangements, costs and the specific location depends upon your building location.

-- Vehicle information is collected from all employees that use UWSA parking facilities.
+- Vehicle information and parking deduction information is collected from all employees that use UWSA parking facilities.
 Complete the Parking Assignment/Payroll Deduction Request Form to provide your information.

 UWSA employees may obtain a Madison Metro Bus Pass.
 This pass will allow you to ride all Madison buses for a small fee.
 You must show your Wiscard at the UW Transportation Services office in order to acquire your bus pass.
-For office location and hours, please visit the Transportation Services website.
+For office location and hours, visit the Transportation Services website.
 NOTE: Bus passes are only valid from date of receipt to the following August/September.
 You will need to get a new bus pass every August/September.